threatworx/twigs/README.rst

   --prowler_home PROWLER_HOME
                         Location of cloned prowler github repo.
 Defaults to current directory

+Mode: azure_cis
+$ twigs azure_cis --help
+usage: twigs.py azure_cis [-h] --assetid ASSETID [--assetname ASSETNAME]

+optional arguments:
+  -h, --help            show this help message and exit --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
+                        A name/label to be assigned to the discovered asset

 Note: For Windows hosts, you can use provided PowerShell script (windows_discovery.ps1) for discovery.
 It requires PowerShell 3.0 or higher.